Physical Education and Sports

 Throughout Key Stage One, children are provided with opportunities to participate in a range of inter-school sports events, enabling them to apply and develop learnt skills and techniques.

 As part of our dance unit all our pupils are taught a range of routines to different types of music and have the opportunity to perform their routines at the school's termly WOW events.

 Across the school, all children participate in the ‘Personal Challenge’.
 This encourages children to remain active during break and lunch times and promotes the importance of physical activity.
 Each half-term the children take part in a different activity to develop their agility, speed and resilience.
 These activities include skipping, running, throwing and catching, triple jump, relay and an obstacle course.

 All pupils at Hillborough Infant and Nursery School are offered the opportunity to take part in extra-curricular clubs.
-In the Autumn Term 2019, Year Two pupils had the opportunity to attend Dance Club.
-Pupils are taught a range of routines to different types of music and will have the opportunity to perform one of their routines at the Autumn WOW event.
+In the Autumn Term 2019, Key Stage One pupils had the opportunity to attend Dance Club.
+Our school Dance Club competed in the Luton School Games Dance Competition and were awarded first place!

 During the Summer Term, all children partake in Sport’s Day.
 This provides our children with the opportunity to apply a variety of learnt skills in a range of sports.
 Sport’s Day 2019 enabled our pupils to showcase a range of skills; including balance by completing an obstacle course, speed and agility by competing in a running race and ball control by taking part in a penalty shootout.
 During our Sports Week 2019, Sport Coaches from Luton Town Football Club came into school and worked with our pupils to develop their football skills.